irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Grinder.png)  |

 ### Changes Summary
-Slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like "Surefire" and silencers AP skill.
+Slightly improved AP chance (5% big wow) to allow for this stat to work better with other AP skills like "Surefire" and "The Professional" AP skill.
 QOL update not mentioned in the cards above: Grinder can now gain regeneration stacks from weapons that stun enemies and also by shooting converted enemies.
-This was done to make heal-on-damage effect more consistent with other perks that utilize the same heal-on-damage effect.
+This was done to make heal-on-damage effect more consistent with other perks that have the same heal-on-damage bonuses.

 ### Additional info/tips
 For DS specifically - run this deck when you have Crew Chief on your team for the 3 tap health breakpoint with fastest self-healing of all decks in the game.
-Otherwise this deck is still sorta mid tier for DS.
+Otherwise this deck is still just "ok" for DS.

 ### Build(s) to try
 Barebone skills - "Bullseye" for armor gating, partners in crime for extra health.
 LBV armor with die hard aced is recommended, since 70 armor helps quite a bit.